PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-09 11:04:56
+Last updated: 2024-04-09 11:06:45
-Random Quote: I put up a good fight but I lost.
-For the first time, but not the last. - Rue Bennett
+Random Quote: Rebecca: "So, I spoke to the owner of The Sun."
+Ted: "You spoke to God?!"
+Rebecca: "No, the newspaper." - Rebecca Welton